Why you should offer multiple payment options to your customers

 When you’re up and running with your payment options, you should closely monitor your sales sources and examine which payment options are performing the best.
 Any payment methods that are barely used and taking up valuable space on your checkout journey can be replaced with more effective options.

 Editor’s note: GoDaddy Payments lets you provide secure payments for your customers with low transactions fees.
+You can create a QR code and accept payments without exchanging devices or cards.
 There are no long-term contracts, no subscription fees, no monthly minimums, or any hidden fees.
 All major credit and debit cards are accepted including Visa, Mastercard, American Express and Discover for a low transaction fee of 2.9% + 30 cents per transaction.

 Work with the right tools